 Leadership Overview

-Driven by a commitment to reliable energy, Grand River Dam Authority generates, transmits, and sells electricity, powering communities and industries across Oklahoma and beyond with a focus on sustainable and efficient power solutions.
+Driven by a commitment to reliable energy, Grand River Dam Authority generates, transmits, and sells electricity, powering communities and industries across Oklahoma and beyond with a focus on operational excellence and sustainable practices.

-Driven by a commitment to reliable energy, Grand River Dam Authority generates, transmits, and sells electricity, powering communities and industries across Oklahoma and beyond with a focus on sustainable and efficient power solutions.
+Driven by a commitment to reliable energy, Grand River Dam Authority generates, transmits, and sells electricity, powering communities and industries across Oklahoma and beyond with a focus on operational excellence and sustainable practices.

 Leadership Roles at Grand River Dam Authority